WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 (***in iteration -2***) Revise the database model.
 Provide a UML diagram of your database model showing the associations and relationships among tables.
 Your UML diagram should also show the methods of your models.

-**utalize bullet points**

 ### 2.2.2 Controller

-Briefly explain the role of the controller.
-If your controller is decomposed into smaller subsystems (similar to the Smile App design we discussed in class), list each of those subsystems as subsections.

 The controller subsystem receives user input and makes calls to model objects and the view through forms to perform the required actions.
 Determines interaction of models and views, essentially defines application behavior.
 The controller is decomposed into smaller subsystems, one component is the authorization form control which includes the login, logout, and registration forms for both faculty and student users.
 Another component is the controller routes for User interface interactions.
 This includes the routes for creating and applying to research position applications, editing user information, toggeling between pages etc...